Tenacom/ReSharper.ExportAnnotations/src/ReSharper.ExportAnnotations.Core/NuGet-README.md

-A library to export ReSharper code annotations from compiled assemblies in XML format.
+A library to export ReSharper code annotations in XML format from compiled assemblies.

 Unless you specifically need this library, you are probably looking for [`ReSharper.ExportAnnotations.Task`](https://www.nuget.org/packages/ReSharper.ExportAnnotations.Task), the ultimate, one-stop solution to distribute code annotations in XML format along with your libraries.